Heydynd History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Heydynd research.
 Another 163 words (12 lines of text) covering the years 1280, 1200, 1303, 1327, 1583, 1574, 1586, 1651, 1656, 1658, 1583, 1629, 1667, 1669, 1723, 1746, 1503, 1479, 1623, 1653, 1667 and 1629 are included under the topic Early Heydynd History in all our PDF Extended History products and printed products wherever possible.

 Heydynd Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Heydynd are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name Heydynd include: Hayden, Haydon and others.
+The variations of the name Heydynd include: Hayden, Haydon, Hadenham and others.

 Early Notables of the Heydynd family (pre 1700)

 Distinguished members of the family include John Haidon (d.
 1583) Sheriff of London; John Heydon (1629-c.
 1667), English philosopher and Rosicrucian (a legendary and secretive Order); as well as Sir John Heydon, English, Governor of Bermuda in 1669.